This article is part of a larger series on POS Systems.

 Pros & Cons of Digital Menu Boards

 When it comes to the pros and cons of digital menu boards, the positives stack up quickly.
-The statistics on digital display back this list up too.
-Using a digital menu board can help drive sales, they’re more convenient, and you can display calorie counts easily, which is required in some cases.
-Yes, it’s a pricier option than print, but it’s an investment that will likely pay off within a year.
+Using a digital menu board can help drive sales.
+They are incredibly convenient, and you can display calorie counts easily.
+Yes, a digital menu is pricier than a printed menu, but it’s an investment that will likely pay off within a year.

-Here are the pros of going green and getting a digital menu board:
+Here are the detailed highlights of going green and getting a digital menu board:

-- Convenience: Printed menu boards can be difficult to change, and you have the time factor to consider; a digital menu can change as often as you’d like, and it’s as easy as filling out forms online
+- Convenience: Updating printed menus requires time and ink.
+A digital menu can change as often as you’d like, and it’s as easy as filling out forms online.

-- Timesaver: Spend less time changing menus, ordering menus, and waiting for them to be delivered
+- Time savings: Spend less time changing menus, ordering menus, and waiting for them to be delivered.

-- Nutritional info: It’s far easier to display nutritional information on your food menus with a digital menu board; if you make any changes to a menu item, you won’t have to reprint a menu with the new calorie count
+- Nutritional info: It’s far easier to display nutritional information on your food menus with a digital menu board; if you make any changes to an item, you won’t have to reprint a menu with the new calorie count.

-The negatives of introducing a digital menu board have to do with cost and connectivity, such as
+The drawbacks of introducing a digital menu board have to do with cost and connectivity, such as

-- Cost: To get started with digital menu boards, you’ll have to spend a sizeable amount for TVs or monitors, media players, and you’ll have an ongoing monthly fee; plus, if you want professional photos or graphics, you’ll have to hire talent for it
+- Upfront cost: To get started with digital menu boards, you’ll have to spend a sizable amount for TVs or monitors and media players, and you’ll have an ongoing monthly fee.
+Plus, if you want professional photos or graphics, you’ll have to hire talent for it.